 To stress your muscles, try varying your routines and include additional resistance training.
 Changing your diet to include more protein and less grains, fruits, and starchy vegetables.

 Although the actual cause of PCOS is unknown, you should not blame yourself for causing it because a variety of factors are thought to have a role.

-PCOS can wreak havoc on your pregnancy, but that isn't true for everyone.
-You should speak with a doctor about reproductive treatment.
+PCOS can wreak havoc on your pregnancy, but that isn’t true for everyone.
+You should speak with a doctor about reproductive treatment for PCOS.
 A variety of drugs can also boost ovulation, which is the main issue that women with PCOS confront.

 To avoid negative effects, the key treatment techniques for PCOS are food and lifestyle changes, and adopting a healthy diet along with modest physical exercise or weight loss can improve ovulation.

 Although the term polycystic ovary syndrome refers to ovarian cysts, it is not entirely accurate.
 Many PCOS women do not have cysts, and having cysts does not guarantee you have PCOS.
 PCOS can be defined as immature follicles that surround the ovaries as a result of a sex hormone imbalance.
 The follicles look like cysts, but they are not the same thing.

 A woman must have two of the three criteria – androgen excess, irregular menstruation, or numerous follicles/cysts – to be diagnosed with PCOS.